 I am a Licensed Clinical Social Worker (LCSW), Certified Sex Addiction Therapist (CSAT), Employee Assistance Specialist - Clinical (EAS-C), and former trauma chaplain trained to work with individuals, partners, couples and families who struggle in a variety of situations.
-I have completed Level 3 Training in Gottman Method Couples and use Gottman Method Couples Therapy in my work.
+I have completed Level 3 Training in Gottman Method Couples Therapy, am currently on the certification track to become a Gottman Certified Therapist and use Gottman Method Couples Therapy in my work.
 While my practice is general in nature, I specialize in infidelity and addictions - in particular sex, porn and love addiction.
 As a former trauma chaplain and first responder I also work with pastors, clergy, church leaders as well as police officers, firefighters, dispatchers and hospital personnel.

 My training includes the International Institute for Trauma and Addiction Professionals, being directly trained by Dr. Patrick Carnes, The Gottman Institute, being directly trained by Drs.
 John & Julie Gottman, the Clinical Pastoral Education programs of Northwestern Memorial Hospital, Advocate Lutheran General and Advocate Children's Hospital.
 I also managed the development of the Spiritual Care/Chaplaincy Office to support the Level-One trauma designation for Advocate Condell Medical Center.
 My 27-year corporate career includes leading global financial aid and disaster relief programs for employees and retirees of Abbott Laboratories with The Clara Abbott Foundation.